cfoust/cy/docs/src/parameters.md

 # Parameters

-`cy` contains a key-value referred to as **parameters**.
+`cy` contains a key-value store referred to as **parameters**.
 In addition to being available for use from Janet for arbitrary purposes, parameters are also the primary means of configuring `cy`'s behavior.

 Parameters are set with {{api param/set}} and retrieved with {{api param/get}}: